haleanana/a-simple-card-game/README.md

 - Temporary fix: Added margin to push buttons further down.
 5. When restart button is clicked multiple times really fast, the timer countdown goes twice as fast and timer goes to negative.
 - Unsolved: Tried to implement clearInterval() and setTimeout() but so far no solution has been found.
+- Update: Temporary fix implemented.
+Added a setTimeout function to disable restart button for 3 seconds to prevent clicking it consecutively which was causing the bug.

 [**back to top**](#table-of-contents)